kaneru-soju/BetterBT/README.md

 # Better BT
-A discord bot that utilizes the phone service provided by BT to ensure students and residents in Blacksburg accurate bus times.
+A python transportation communication system that utilizes the phone service provided by Blacksburg Transit that ensures students and residents in Blacksburg accurate upcoming bus times.